UnitexGramLab/vinber-backend/README.md

 ### Contributing

-> Vinber code is ShellCheck-compliant see http://www.shellcheck.net/about.html for information about how to run ShellCheck locally.
+> Vinber code is ShellCheck-compliant See http://www.shellcheck.net/about.html for information about how to run ShellCheck locally.

 We welcome everyone to contribute to improve this project.
 Below are some of the things that you can do to contribute: